Monster Hunter Wilds: Sales

 According to Capcom, Monster Hunter Wilds sold over eight million units in the three days following the game's launch, making it the fastest selling game in Capcom's history.
 Capcom claimed that the success was due to advertising the game to a broad worldwide audience and holding online beta tests prior to the launch of the game.
 By the end of March 2025, it had reached ten million sales.

 In Japan, Wilds set the record for the largest physical sales launch of any PlayStation 5 title, selling 601,179 copies in its first week.

 On the day of release, over 1.3 million concurrent users had played Wilds on Steam, the highest concurrent Steam player count for any Capcom game, and the sixth-highest for any game on Steam to date.
 The following day, the game reached over 1.38 million concurrent players on Steam, which established it as the fifth highest game by this metric.
+It was the fourth best-selling game of 2025 in the US.

 During Capcom's financial quarter from April to June 2025, Wilds sold only 477 thousand units, falling behind sales of older Capcom games during the same period, such as Devil May Cry 5, which saw a resurgence due to the release of the animated series during this period.
 As a result, the slow sales for Wilds contributed to a drop in Capcom's share price.